ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 ## Project repositories

-This project contains a VM image that emulates the on premises databases, and is preloaded with the data that would exist across the 2 banks. organized itself like a microservice project, as such each component in the architecture has its own Git Repository and tutorial listed below.
+This project is organized into 2 main repositories.
+One containing the raw data and one containing the Virtual machine needed for the lab.
+The VM image emulates the on premises databases, and is preloaded with the data that would exist across the 2 banks.
+In the event that you do not have access to the VM, or do not have connectivity, you can load the data from the flat files and still perform the analytics.

- - [refarch-cloudnative-kubernetes](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes/tree/kube-int)                    - The root repository (Current repository)
- - [refarch-cloudnative-bluecompute-mobile](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-mobile/tree/kube-int) - The BlueCompute client iOS and Android applications
- - [refarch-cloudnative-bluecompute-web](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/tree/kube-int)    - The BlueCompute Web application with BFF services
- - [refarch-cloudnative-bluecompute-bff-ios](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-bff-ios/tree/kube-int)   - The Swift based BFF application for the iOS application
- - [refarch-cloudnative-auth](https://github.com/ibm-cloud-architecture/refarch-cloudnative-auth/tree/kube-int)               - The security authentication artifact
- - [refarch-cloudnative-micro-inventory](https://github.com/ibm-cloud-architecture/refarch-cloudnative-micro-inventory/tree/kube-int)    - The microservices (SpringBoot) app for Catalog (ElasticSearch) and Inventory data service (MySQL)
- - [refarch-cloudnative-micro-orders](https://github.com/ibm-cloud-architecture/refarch-cloudnative-micro-orders/tree/kube-int)    - The microservices (SpringBoot) app for Order data service (MySQL)
+ - [refarch-cloud-data-analytics-VM](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes/tree/kube-int)                    - The VM image of the on premises data repositories
- - [refarch-cloudnative-micro-customer](https://github.com/ibm-cloud-architecture/refarch-cloudnative-micro-customer/tree/kube-int)    - The microservices (SpringBoot) app to fetch customer profile from identity store
+ - [refarch-cloud-data-analytics-data](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-mobile/tree/kube-int) - The raw data that is preloaded in the databases in the VM

 This project contains tutorials for setting up CI/CD pipeline for the scenarios.
 The tutorial is shown below.
  - [refarch-cloudnative-devops-kubernetes](https://github.com/ibm-cloud-architecture/refarch-cloudnative-devops-kubernetes)             - The DevOps assets are managed here